ConjurTech/slate/source/includes/api/_authentication.html.md

 # Authentication

 As a decentralised exchange, Switcheo does not use any sort of password or API key.
-  Authentication is done by signing the **request payload** _or_ **blockchain transaction** using the **blockchain-specific** digital signature with the users' private key.
+Authentication is done by signing the **request payload** _or_ **blockchain transaction** using the **blockchain-specific** digital signature with the user's private key.

-Currently, all supported blockchains uses the ellipitic curve digital signature algorithim (ECDSA).
+Currently, all supported blockchains use the ellipitic curve digital signature algorithim (ECDSA).
 However, the curves and hashing algorithim used for each blockchain differ slightly per blockchain.

 | Blockchain | Signature Algo | Curve       | Hash Function |